kennyfraser/wp-sync-test/_pages/security-and-authentication.md

 The access control service provides an HTTP API for managing local users, groups and ACLs in a RESTful fashion.
 The **Bootstrap superuser** manages the ACL through the DCOS web interface.

-Optionally, you can validate remote user credentials against an external LDAP service.
+You can validate remote user credentials against an external LDAP service.